-Michigan State vs Notre Dame Game Time Announced
+Michigan State vs Notre Dame game time announced

 After nearly a decade, Michigan State will meet Notre Dame this fall on the gridiron.
-Earlier today, Michigan State Athletics announced the kickoff time for 7:30 p.m. on September 19, 2026 at Notre Dame Stadium, in South Bend, Indiana.
+Earlier today, Michigan State athletics announced the kickoff time for 7:30 p.m. on Sept.
+19, 2026 at Notre Dame Stadium, in South Bend, Ind.

 The game will be broadcasted on NBC and Peacock.
 Notre Dame and NBC have a media rights agreement through the 2029 season valued at $50 million annually that ensures all Notre Dame home games streamed on Peacock.